-As The New School is a full member of the American Montessori Society and adheres to the AMS Code of Ethics (located on our website).
+The New School is an Associate Member of the American Montessori Society and adheres to the AMS Code of Ethics (located on our website).

 We require everyone in the school to treat all others with care and dignity.
 To this end, two primary behaviors are forbidden: